alexdiliberto/code-conventions/README.md

 ```

 - Function names shuld also be formatted using camel case.
-- The first word of a function should be a verb (not a noun)
+- The first word of a function should be a verb (not a noun).

 ```
 // Good